arnovb-github/PoshCommence/readme.md

 If you want THIDs, specify the `-UseThids` switch.
 You get an additional `CommenceField` object with fieldname 'THID' for every row.
 This switch does not work on views.

 ### Related columns ###
 Providing related columns involves some more work.
-These are the columns you would set by the `cursor.SetRelatedColumn(…)` method when you program against the Commence API.
+These are the columns you would set by the `cursor.SetRelatedColumn(…)` method when you program against the Commence API directly.
 You have to explicitly define them:

 ```powershell